stanford-futuredata/gavel/EXPERIMENTS.md

 ```
 This should be done for all workers in the cluster.

-The included trace for artifact evaluation should complete in XX hours using
+The included trace for artifact evaluation should complete in about an hour using
-a cluster size of XX, and is intended merely to show that the infrastructure
+a cluster size of 6 GPUs, and is intended merely to show that the infrastructure
 required to deploy Gavel in a physical cluster is included; actually replicating
-the physical cluster experiments shown in the paper will require many more
+the physical cluster experiments shown in the paper will require more
-resources.
+resources for a much longer duration.